dwaydwaydway/Pricing-Optimization/README.md

 After running the script, a folder with the name of the 'exp_name' you define in ```config.yaml``` will be automatically created inside ```exp/```.
 A copy of the ```config.yaml``` you run with and the experiment result will be in it.

 ## TODO
+Figure out what the hell am I doing here (X)
 Write the scripts that generated our final predictions